 Scott Blumenthal, Jack Zigler, and Richard Guyer, orthopaedic surgeons and co-medical directors for the Center for Disc Replacement at TBI, completed the initial commercial cases.

-“The M6-C disc represents the continued evolution of artificial disc technology with its unique single piece compressible design and motion characteristics that mimic a person’s natural disc—features that have not been available in the U.S. until now,” said Blumenthal.
-“Our centre was fortunate to be a part of the U.S. FDA IDE clinical study that provided data for the approval of the M6-C disc.
+“The M6-C disc represents the continued evolution of artificial disc technology with its unique single piece compressible design and motion characteristics that mimic a person’s natural disc—features that have not been available in the USA until now,” said Blumenthal.
+“Our centre was fortunate to be a part of the US Food & Drug Administration (FDA) investigational device exemption (IDE) clinical study that provided data for the approval of the M6-C disc.
 Because of this, we now have study patients that are several years post-implant that are doing very well with this device.
 We are excited to be able to offer this next-generation option to patients with cervical disc degeneration who are candidates for artificial disc replacement.”

 One such patient is Randy Fulton, an active duty firefighter and participant in the clinical study.
 “I was injured in a house fire that almost ended my career,” said Fulton, Fire Chief of the Pantego, Texas Fire Department.
 “Participating in the clinical study and receiving the M6-C disc helped me regain the natural movement that my disc had prior to being injured.
 It gave me a second chance to do what I love, which is to be a firefighter.”

-The M6-C disc received US Food and Drug Administration (FDA) approval in February 2019.
+The M6-C disc received US FDA approval in February 2019.
 Prior to US launch, the device had received CE mark approval for distribution in the European Union and other international geographies.
 To date there have been more than 45,000 implants of the M6-C artificial cervical disc outside of the USA.
 The M6-C disc was developed by Spinal Kinetics, a company acquired by Orthofix in April 2018.